-I’m a Researcher interested in Earth System Resilience currently working as a PostDoc at Stockholm Resilience Centre.
+I’m a researcher studying Earth system resilience, and am currently working as a PostDoc at Stockholm Resilience Centre.

 I am fascinated by the co-evolution of the Earth, life, and human societies as complex and dynamic systems and what we can learn from this about how best to live on the Earth.

-My academic research uses numerical modelling and analysis to investigate the resilience of the Earth System, focusing on topics ranging from past perturbations to the carbon-climate system, tipping points and potential early warning signals in the climate system and ecosystems, climate-biosphere feedbacks, to the sustainability of socio-ecological systems.
+My academic research uses numerical modelling and analysis to investigate the resilience of the Earth system, focusing on topics ranging from past perturbations to the carbon-climate system, feedbacks and tipping points in climate-life interactions, through to the sustainability of socio-ecological systems.

-Many of my personal interests also stem from this curiosity in the Earth System and how humans have come to co-evolve with it, and include ecology, archaeology, conservation, agroecology, sustainability, and political philosophy.
+Many of my personal interests also stem from this curiosity in the Earth system and how humans have come to co-evolve with it, and include natural history, archaeology, conservation, agroecology, environmental activism, and political philosophy.
 I’m also an Aikidoka, a bushcrafter, and a permaculture-influenced gardener.